Hair Extensions

 Damaging Hair Extensions by Design

 There is no real damage that we count as damage.
 In other others, you won’t suffer from hair loss or thinner hair.
-Most of the time, it’s a direct result of applying various chemicals to hair to remove the extensions.
+Most of the time, it directly results from applying various chemicals to hair to remove the extensions.

 Another reason why some girls end up with damage to their locks is avoiding hair maintenance or not doing it properly.
 Each extension type has some maintenance requirements that should be followed to keep them and your natural strands healthy and beautiful.